ACADEMICS: HELP US IMPROVE FINANCIAL REPORTING

-Frequently, academic research is used to help assess the significance and pervasiveness of a perceived problem in GAAP and to identify and assess potential feasible solutions.
+Academic research helps the FASB assess the significance and pervasiveness of a perceived problem in GAAP and to identify and assess potential feasible solutions.
 The Board uses academic research in a variety of ways, including:

 - Comment letters